tcet-opensource/documentation/docs/projects/tcet-linux/installation/installation-in-vm.md

 - A Virtual Machine software (e.g., VirtualBox, VMware, or Hyper-V) installed on your host machine.
 - The TCET Linux ISO image downloaded from the TCET Linux website.
-- Sufficient system resources allocated to the VM (at least 2GB of RAM and 20GB of virtual disk space recommended).

 ## Steps to Install TCET Linux on a Virtual Machine